TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-monitoring-serverlogs.md

   * You can download logs to store them for longer in your preferred location

 *Azure Monitor diagnostic logging*

-Alternatively, you can use Azure Monitor Diagnostic settings to send logs in JSON format to a storage account, Event Hub, or Azure Monitor logs for longer term storage and analysis
+Alternatively, you can use Azure Monitor Diagnostic settings to send logs in JSON format to a storage account, Event Hub, or Azure Monitor logs for longer term storage and analysis.
 * Learn how to configure this feature in the Azure Database for PostgreSQL [logs document](https://docs.microsoft.com/azure/postgresql/concepts-server-logs)
   * This feature is only available in the General Purpose and Memory Optimized pricing tiers